The Death of PLM|

 Today's popular 3D MCAD program are made up of separate part, assembly and AID files.
 PLM thought this was the only 3D CAD format.
 There were a few programs that had the AID integrated in the single part/assembly file.
 Imagine if Boeing would have standardized on that functionality.
 I guarantee you there would be no MBE or PMI or even a PLM.

-Today the NIST is trying to create a STEP format that would include the PMI and each system would have to create.
+Today the NIST (National Institute of Standards and Technology) is trying to create a STEP format that would include the PMI and each system would have to create.
 But remember this is MBE (Model Based Enterprise) which means the model is the authority.
-Boeing takes this quite serious, demanding the suppliers purchase a validation program to assure the native 3D model is the same as the model that goes into the CAM system.
+Boeing takes this quite seriously, demanding the suppliers purchase a validation program to assure the native 3D model is the same as the model that goes into the CAM system if they are not using Catia.
 Apples to Apples? of course.
-But those in charge do not create parts, they have an idea of how parts are created.
+But those in charge do not create parts, they have no idea of how parts are created.
 So a STEP translation would not satisfy Boeing.
 But the supplier works around this by having Catia 5 translators in their CAD or CAM program.
 That is the purpose for the validation programs.

 Here is another interesting 3rd party add-on that brings the bizarre MBE concept full circle.

 Two of the popular CAD vendor have show an incredible ignorance of the MBE or MBD (Model Based Definition).
 They are even confused on what it is called, but we can't blame them, neither can I!